California's closely watched House primaries offer preview of battle to control Congress

 41ST DISTRICT: A VETERAN REPUBLICAN DEFENDS HIS SEAT

-Rollins is a former federal prosecutor who is backed by the campaign arm of House Democrats.
-He is gay, which could translate into significant support from the city of Palm Springs, which has a sizeable LGBTQ+ population.
+Rollins, a former federal prosecutor who lost to Calvert in 2022, gets another chance this year.
+Rollins, who is gay, could garner significant support in the city of Palm Springs, which has a sizeable LGBTQ+ population.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.